 Insulation

 A properly insulated attic eliminates the need for attic vents.
-Spray foam is the best option and helps tremendously in absorbing the heat and keeping your attic and home comfortable, as well as cooling cost down.
+Spray foam is the best option and helps tremendously in absorbing the heat and keeping your attic and home comfortable, as well as cooling costs down.

-You can read all about spray foam insulation in our blog titled “I Like My Roof with Foam.” https://sposenhomes.com/i-like-my-roof-with-foam/.
+You can read all about spray foam insulation in our I Like My Roof with Foam blog.

 Maintaining your Roof Ventilation System